balthazar/react-native-zeroconf/README.md

 ### Android

-If you need support for Android versions prior to 12, you might want to try installing the package version `0.12.5` and below.
+Supports all Android versions from 5.0 (API 21) onwards using the embedded mDNSResponder implementation.

 ### IOS 14 Permissions

 IOS 14 requires you to specify the services you want to scan for and a description for what you're using them.

 In your `info.plist` add the following strings:

 ```xml
 <key>NSBonjourServices</key>
 	<array>